Emotional Targeting in Copywriting: Using Psychology to Boost Sales

 • Trigger: Empathy, compassion

-• Use it to: Drive donations, storytelling, mission-driven sales
+• Use it to drive donations, storytelling, mission-driven sales

 • Example: Charity campaigns showing emotional human stories